db0/godot-card-game-framework/README.md

 ### Global configuration

-The framework uses a common singleton called cfc_config to control overall configuration.
+The framework uses a common singleton called cfc to control overall configuration.

-1. Add cfc_config.gd as an autoloaded singleton with name 'cfc_config'
+1. Add cfc.gd as an autoloaded singleton with name 'cfc'

-2. Edit the `var nodes_map` in cfc_config.gd in the "Behaviour Constants" section, to point to your board and other container scenes (Deck, discard etc)
+2. Edit the `var nodes_map` in cfc.gd in the "Behaviour Constants" section, to point to your board and other container scenes (Deck, discard etc)

 4. Edit the pile_names and hand_names arrays with the names of your respective piles (deck, discard etc) and hand(s).